shiftproject/shift-cluster-setup/README.md

 If the installation is successful and you have joined your IP address should show up in the list at https://storage-testnet.shiftproject.com/peers with `"Online": true`.

-Also `shift-cluster check` should report that IPFS is running, and `ipfs swarm peers` should list some other peers in the cluster.
+Also `shift-cluster check` should report that IPFS and phoenix are running, and `ipfs swarm peers` should list some other peers in the cluster.
 You can check if it is able to deliver content by requesting content directly from your IP:

 ```
 http://{IP_ADDRESS}/ipns/shiftproject.com